 A few well-expressed opinions, handy for classroom and copy desk arguments.

-Frequently updated and as of 2-24-24 there is clearly no concensus on which of the two words (black, white) to capitalize or why.
+Frequently updated and as of 11-20-24 there is no clear consensus on which of the two words (black, white) to capitalize or why.

 We will retain lowercase treatment for “white.”
 While there is an obvious question of parallelism, there has been no comparable movement toward widespread adoption of a new style for “white,” and there is less of a sense that “white” describes a shared culture and history.
 Moreover, hate groups and white supremacists have long favored the uppercase style, which in itself is reason to avoid it.'